BuzzSpaceB/DatabaseStuff/README.md

 #Changes will/can be made to these files, without notice.
-If you see any errors ar mistakes please report them.
+If you see any errors or mistakes please report them.
+Report database change requirements to middle level integration teams.

 # DatabaseStuff